 Frequently Asked Questions

-If a project is submitted that exceeds the Renewable Standard Offer program’s 2013 capacity , is the project approved for participation or is it put on the waiting list?
+If a project is submitted that exceeds the Renewable Standard Offer program’s 2014 capacity, is the project approved for participation or is it put on the waiting list?

-Applications for projects in excess of a capacity limit (both program and technology blocks) will be placed on a waiting list.
-Applications will be filled on a first-come, first serve basis.
-2013 program applications must be received by TVA per the application instructions on or before November 30, 2013.
+Applications for projects in excess of the program capacity limit will be placed on a waiting list.
+2014 program applications must be received by TVA per the application instructions on or before November 28, 2014.

 If the program is nearing its cap and the project developer agrees to reduce the size of a project gross nameplate capacity, will the project be approved for the program?

 Yes.
-However, an applicant must submit a revised application withthe lower capacity.
-Applications will be filled on a first-come, first serve basis.
+However, an applicant must submit a revised application with the lower capacity.

 What fees will I incur applying for and investing in a new project?
 Will interconnection cost be included?